 Great Bay Oyster House (Greer) – One of our favorite date night spots.
 Sit by the window for a pretty view of downtown Greer.

 Bleu Porch Kitchen (Greer) – A cute, girly but not too fancy place perfect for celebrating a birthday or special occasion.
-They have weird hours so check their Facebook page before you visit.
+They are only open for a few hours each day, so check their Facebook page before you visit.

 Coyote Coffee Cafe (Powdersille, Easley, Pickens)- A great place for lunch & coffee.

 Brusters – Not a local restaurant, but it’s my absolute favorite place for ice cream!

 Thrifting: Miracle Hill Thrift Stores– they are clean, organized and support a great ministry.

 Cottage Grove Vintage Market – High end home decor with distinctive Southern flair.

 The Oops Co. – Overstock deals on name brands like J Crew, Ann Taylor, Simply Southern and more.
 I love shopping here!

 My Favorite Dollar Tree – 905 South Batesville Road, Greer

 The Logos Theatre – “State-of-the-art productions with family-values entertainment.”
 We’ve seen A Christmas Carol, Anne of Green Gables and Silent Star (an original Christmas musical) and enjoyed all of them!